 NIST SP 800-53: Supply Chain Risk Management (SCRM) Controls

 Third-party data breaches are too big of a problem to ignore.
-The damage caused by the SolarWinds cyberattack against the United States Federal Government demonstrates the devastating potential of unaddressed third-party risk.
-This incident disrupted information security programs globally, igniting a mass audit of risk assessment designs and incident response policies.
+The damage caused by the SolarWinds cyberattack against the United States Federal Government demonstrates the devastating potential of unaddressed third-party cybersecurity risk.
+This incident disrupted information security programs globally, igniting a mass audit of vendor risk assessment designs and incident response policies.
 Security teams reshuffled their properties to accommodate a new north-star metric - improving the baseline of cybersecurity across all third-party service providers.

-The NIST SP 800-53 risk management framework offers organizations a structured approach for maturing their supply chain risk management processes.
+The NIST SP 800-53 risk management framework offers organizations a structured approach for maturing their cyber supply chain risk management processes.

 The latest revision of the NIST SP 800-53 publication (revision 5) includes a new control group specifically devoted to securing supply chain security risks in cybersecurity programs.